 Sizes and Sections

 These come in a wide range of sizes, with one-, two-, and three-section models available up to 80 inches wide.
-Typically, the larger the model, the more sections it has.
-Two-section units have around twice the space as single sections, and three-section models have triple.
+Typically, the larger the flower cooler, the more sections it has.
+Two-section floral coolers have around twice the space as single sections, and three-section models have triple.

 Two types of doors are available on these models: swinging and sliding.
 Each one has its own unique advantages and disadvantages, possibly making one or the other a better choice for your establishment.